Background pattern

 Ireland

-Last update of this leaflet:
+Date of last revision of this leaflet:

-The detailed information on this medicine is available on the website of the European Medicines Agency:http://www.ema.europa.eu
+Detailed information on this medication is available on the European Medicines Agency website: http://www.ema.europa.eu

 --------------------------------------------------------------------------------------------------------------------

-This information is intended solely for healthcare professionals:
+This information is intended only for healthcare professionals:

-Theprescribed dosefor the patient is indicated inmg/kg.
+The prescribed dosefor the patient is indicated in mg/kg.
 According to this prescribed dose, calculate the total dose to be administered.
 More than one vial of YERVOY concentrate may be needed to give the total dose to the patient.

-Ensure that you perform aseptic manipulationwhen preparing the infusion.
+Ensure aseptic handlingwhen preparing the infusion.

 YERVOY can be used for intravenous administration either: